 Are costs critical to you?
 Do you wish to work with a large agency that has been around for a long time with many contacts and experiences with the Department of State, orphanages, and governments abroad?
 One that has a large team with a plethora of education, post-adoption support services, and a travel department to handle your trip to another country?
 Or is it more important to work with a small agency that works with very few families each year in only a few or one country?
 Determine what is most important for your family, and that will help narrow your options.

 3. Understand Their Mission

 Does the agency have a philanthropic focus?
 Are the founders adoptive parents themselves?
 Are they faith-based?
 Is adoption their only service, or do they do focus on other programs and services as well?
-Do they offer opportunity to support the country from which you adopt?
+Do they offer the opportunity to support the country from which you adopt?
 Understanding the mission, origin story, and vision for the agencies you are exploring is integral in determining whether they are a great agency for your family.

 4. Ask the Right Questions

-Once you have narrowed your search, asking the right questions from the beginning can be critical to ensuring they are a right fit for your family.
+Once you have narrowed your search, asking the right questions from the beginning can be critical to ensuring they are the right fit for your family.
 A list of excellent questions to ask can be found on Adoption.com.

 5. Follow Your Heart

 Once you feel an agency is the best fit for your family through prayer, research, or referrals, follow your heart.
 The adoption service provider you choose will play an integral role in building your family through adoption.
 They will be with you through some of the most joyous, and sometimes stressful, experiences of your life.
 Feeling comfortable with the team you will be working with is key to having a great experience with an agency.